Plug-In Solar Legislation Roundup: What's Moving in 2026 | PlugInSolarUS

 California's SB 868 passed the full California Senate 35-1 on May 20, 2026 and cleared the Assembly Utilities & Energy Committee on June 10, 2026.
 The bill now moves to the Assembly Appropriations Committee, which will hear it in August 2026.
 It is NOT yet enacted — the Assembly must pass it by August 31, 2026.
 If signed by Governor Newsom, the law would take effect January 1, 2027.

-New Jersey's S 2368 passed the full Senate 38-0 on March 23, 2026 — the strongest Senate vote of any plug-in solar bill in 2026.
-The bill is now in the Assembly awaiting a committee hearing.
+New Jersey's Garden State Balcony Solar Act (S 3773 / A 4836) passed both chambers unanimously on June 30, 2026 — the Assembly voted 79-0 and the Senate 40-0.
+The bill is now on Governor Christine Sherrill's desk awaiting signature.
 New Jersey has high electricity rates (~$0.23/kWh average, higher in urban areas) and a large renter population, making this one of the highest-impact bills in the country.
+If signed, NJ would become the 10th enacted state.

-Massachusetts' H 4744 passed the House and is now in the Senate.
+Massachusetts' energy bill (which includes plug-in solar provisions) has passed both chambers in different versions — the House passed H 5175 and the Senate passed S 3143 ("An Act to Save People Money, Repair the Climate, and Grow the Economy").
+A conference committee of three senators and three representatives was established to reconcile the bills.
+The committee held its first meeting on July 29, 2026.
+On July 31, Governor Healey issued a public letter urging swift passage of energy affordability legislation.
 With electricity rates averaging ~$0.33/kWh — among the highest in the continental US — Massachusetts residents stand to gain more from plug-in solar than almost any other state.
-Governor Healey (D) is expected to sign if the bill reaches her desk.
+Governor Healey (D) is expected to sign when the final bill reaches her desk.

 ✅ Signed Into Law: Maryland — HB 1532 (Utility RELIEF Act, Chapter 353)